-Trinity Church Cemetery and Mausoleum, located in Hamilton Heights, offers the only active community mausoleum in Manhattan.
+Trinity Church Cemetery and Mausoleum, located uptown in Hamilton Heights, offers the only active community mausoleum in Manhattan.
 Affordable above-ground interment and memorial options are currently available for people of all faiths.

-The Trinity Church Wall Street campus also includes two other places of burial: the churchyards of Trinity Church and St. Paul's Chapel in lower Manhattan.
-Alexander Hamilton, Elizabeth Schuyler Hamilton, Angelica Schuyler Church, Hercules Mulligan, and Philip Hamilton are buried in Trinity Churchyard at Broadway and Wall Street along with other notable people from New York City's history.
-The churchyards are not active places of burial.
+The Trinity Church Wall Street campus also includes two other places of historical burial, not to be confused with the uptown cemetery—the Trinity Church churchyard and the St. Paul's Chapel churchyard in downtown Manhattan.
+Alexander Hamilton, Elizabeth Schuyler Hamilton, Angelica Schuyler Church, Hercules Mulligan, and Philip Hamilton are buried in the downtown Trinity Churchyard at Broadway and Wall Street along with other notable people from New York City's history.
+The Trinity Church and St. Paul's Chapel churchyards are not active places of burial.

-Our above-ground interment options include:
+Our interment options (all above-ground) include:

-Niches for cremated remains
+- Niches for cremated remains

-Crypts for casketed remains
+- Crypts for casketed remains

-Communal interment and memorial for cremated remains
+- Communal interment and memorial for cremated remains

 While making burial and funeral arrangements, and when the funeral gatherings are over, you may need extra help in coping with your grief and living with your loss.
 We offer the following to support and guide you.